KypDurron896/Python-Reddit-RPG/README.md

 # Python-Reddit-RPG
 A simple text adventure game built in Python that uses the praw api to retrieve data from Reddit.
 I cobbled this project together for the https://boot.dev 2025 Hackathon, so it is very incomplete at the moment.
 # Features
-- Combat system vs other reddit users (still in progress).
+- Combat system vs other reddit users.
 - The ability to connect your reddit account to translate your karma into in-game stats.
 - Travel between subreddits in-game.
 - Comment farms, these use your reddit comment stats (upvotes, views, etc.) to allow you to unlock weapons and armor.